xpack/logger-ts/README.md

   'silent' | 'error' | 'warn' | 'info' | 'verbose' | 'debug' | 'trace' | 'all'
 ```

-Internally they are converted to integer values, and these integers
+Internally the string levels are converted to integer values,
-are used in comparisons.
+and these integers are used in comparisons.
 Higher values
 mean more verbosity.

 ### Delaying setting the log level